 For example, some of the various Eurovision betting markets include who will win the Eurovision final, the winner of the national qualifying contest, and so on.

-This betting market is about who you believe will be the overall winner of the Eurovision Song Contest after the voting is finished at the end of the Grand Final on 14 May 2022.
+This betting market is to bet on who you believe will be the overall winner of the Eurovision Song Contest after the voting is finished at the end of the Grand Final on 13 May 2023.

-The most popular options for Eurovision Winner betting at the moment are Ukraine, Italy and Sweden.
-Ukraine is the favourite right now and you can either back it or lay it.
-Montenegro is currently set to come last.
+The most popular options for Eurovision Winner betting at the moment are Sweden, Finland, and France.
+Sweden is the favourite right now and you can either back it or lay it.
+Romania is currently set to come last.

-This betting market allows you to place a wager on which countries will finish in the top 10, top 5, top 4 or top 3 of the contest by the end of the Grand Final.
+This Eurovision Song Contest betting market allows you to place a wager on which countries will finish in the top 10, top 5, top 4 or top 3 of the contest by the end of the Grand Final.

-You don’t just have to bet on the winner of the grand final, you can also place bets on the winners of the semi-finals as well.
-Semi finals betting markets include which countries will qualify, the country to finish in last place and the countries in the top 3 positions.
+You don’t just have to bet on the winner of the Grand Final, you can also place Eurovision bets on the winners of the semi-finals as well.
+Semi-finals betting markets include which countries will qualify, the country to finish in last place and the countries in the top 3 positions.

 Eurovision Betting Odds